 Cartridges which do not contain nicotine are also available.

-In Western Australia, provisions that relate to e-cigarettes are within the Tobacco Products Control Act 2006 and the Poisons Act 1964.
+In Western Australia, provisions that relate to e-cigarettes are within the Tobacco Products Control Act 2006 and the Medicines and Poisons Act 2014.

 Products that resemble tobacco products